RonV42/meshtastic-mqtt-bridge/docs/channels.md

 ## How to join

-Scan a channel's QR code, or import its URL directly: **Meshtastic app → Settings → Channels → Import**.
+Scan a channel's QR code, or import its URL directly: **Meshtastic app → Channels → Import**.

 ## Channels